Elizabeth-Jane Burnett: Early life and education

+Career

-Burnett has published two poetry collections with Penned in the Margins, 'Swims' and 'Of Sea'.
-Both books are concerned with the environment and activism, and Burnett is interested in how 'poetry can raise consciousness by bringing the effects of climate change or pollution to life'.
-'Swims' documents experiences of wild swimming across the England and Wales, was featured as a Sunday Times Poetry Book of the Year in 2017.
+Burnett has published two poetry collections with Penned in the Margins, Swims (2017) and Of Sea (2021).
+Both books are concerned with the environment and activism, and Burnett is interested in how "poetry can raise consciousness by bringing the effects of climate change or pollution to life."
+Swims documents experiences of wild swimming across the England and Wales, and was featured as a Sunday Times Poetry Book of the Year in 2017.
+Of Sea is a type of "poetic bestiary" with 46 poems that describe encounters with various invertebrate marine fauna inhabiting salt marshes and coastal tidepools.
+An early note in the collection implies that these encounters occur while swimming, as if it's an extension of Swims, continuing a "fluid perspective of an intriguing poetic project."
+She published Rivering, a pamphlet of poems, with Oystercatcher Press in 2019.